 PowerCell of Sweden has teamed up with Siemens.
 They want to develop fuel cells for marine systems together.
 The aim is to integrate PowerCell’s fuel cells into Siemens’ existing systems for the marine segment.

-Siemens has had begun to electrify their BlueDrive line with batteries last year already.
+Siemens had begun to electrify their BlueDrive line with batteries last year already.
 Yet, by signing this latest memorandum of understanding with Swedish PowerCell, Siemens is adding fuel cell drives to their marine lineup for the first time.
 Such a hydrogen-filled system can then power ferries, yachts and cruise ships for example.

 Per Wassén, CEO of PowerCell sees “a great potential for the cooperation,” due to the marine industry increasingly trying to introduce low emission solutions.
 The U.N.
 International Maritime Organization (IMO) has called to reduce emissions by at least 50 percent by 2050 from 2008 levels reportedly.